The Fenland

 A T A B L E F O R T H E N A T I O N

 A spectacular 13 metre long table created from a 5000 year old Fenland Black Oak.
-Now in residency at Rochester Cathedral.
+Now in residency at Lincoln Cathedral.

 The story of the Fenland Black Oak Table begins 5,000 years ago when an incredible high forest of gigantic oak trees once stood, deep within the Fenland Basin of ancient East Anglia.
 Over time, and with a rise in sea levels, these spectacular trees fell into the silt of the flooded forest floor.
 There they lay unseen and undisturbed, preserved in the peat for five millennia.
 Until now...